-Dr Ashwin Venkataraman is a Clinical Research Fellow at the Division of Brain Sciences, Imperial College London.
+Dr Ashwin Venkataraman is an Alzheimer's Society Clinical Research Fellow at the UKDRI at Imperial College London.

-He is currently working with Professor Paul Matthews with a focus on brain Positron Emission Tomography (PET) and Magnetic Resonance (MRI) imaging in neurodegeneration and conducting the MINDMAPS-AD study.
+He is working with Professor Paul Matthews and uses brain Positron Emission Tomography (PET) and Magnetic Resonance (MRI) imaging.

 Prior to this he was an Alzheimer's Research UK Clinical Fellow at the Neuropsychopharmacology Unit at Imperial College London working on how alcohol adds to amyloid deposition, and investigating a novel Imidazoline-2 receptor radioligand for Alzheimer's disease.

 He is a Member of the Royal College of Psychiatrists.
 Before this he was an NIHR Academic Clinical Fellow, Academic Foundation Programme Doctor, and graduated from University College London Medical School.

 et al., 2019, Associations of regional brain structural differences with aging, modifiable risk factors for dementia, and cognitive performance, Jama Network Open, Vol:2, ISSN:2574-3805, Pages:1-19